-Musicians love to put contractions into their songs.
+Musicians love to put contractions into their songs, so this is a big part of learning English with music lyrics.
 Contractions are shortened versions of phrases.
-For example, “I’m” is a shorter version of “I am” and has the same meaning.
+For example, “I’m” is a contraction of “I am” and has the same meaning.

 “It Ain’t Me” by Kygo and Selena Gomez

 This song loves contractions!
-Here are some that you’ll see in these songs, along with explanations.
+Here are some that you’ll see in these lyrics, along with explanations.